 First A/N: The song "Will It Go Round In Circles" is by Billy Preston.

 Second A/N: I really had no plans to expand this fic.
-As far as I was concerned Ourobos was finished.
+As far as I was concerned The Ring (or Ourobos) was finished.
 As my muse would say: NOT.
 This story also took an unexpected turn, which is why it's necessary for me to include this next bit: Castiel does not show up in this fic to heal Dean, not now, not ever.
 Just thought I'd get that out of the way right now.
 I don't see the point in writing a Dean whump only to have Lieutenant Columbo show up and magically fix everything.
 I'd rather see the Winchester brothers support each other, care for each other and deal with whatever life throws at them on their own.

 There are graphic scenes of weirdness in this and other chapters.
 You have been warned.